Solo Trip to Bir – Billing – Barot

 - SK Food – Uncle would first go to the market to buy the ingredients after the order.

 - Four tables – pricey place, reservation needed

 Places to Stay

-- In Bir, it has to be Zostel.
+- Bir has a Zostel, a crowded one though.
 Right in the middle of the town.
 Everything is walking distance and you get to meet super people here.
 Though I have heard a lot about the other homestays and camps there.
-Can’t say much about them.
+You can also try Hosteller, Bir Nest.

 - In Barot, do not look further, contact Vivek from Barot Camp: 8860901475